SciCoLab/.github/profile/README.md

 We are the Scientific Computing Laboratory in the Department of Computer Science at the University of Liverpool.
 We build tools that are useful for large-scale scientific computing on HPC or Cloud systems.

-We are an offshoot from the https://github.com/devitocodes/devito organisation, at the University of Liverpool.

 Contact:
 Navjot Kukreja